-Monitor Your Impressions – The time of day you pin no longer greatly effects your impressions.
-The pins people see on their home page is now more “curated” by an algorithm.
-This has its pros and cons, but I personally have found it helpful because I no longer need to be pinning at 9 p.m.
-I can pin at 9 a.m. and see essentially the same results.
-In the last 14 days, I have upped the impressions by 122.78%, most recently seeing 16,027 impressions just on Tuesday.
+Monitor Your Impressions – The time of day you pin no longer greatly affects your impressions.
+The Pins people see on their homepage are now more “curated” by an algorithm.
+This has its pros and its cons, but we have personally found it helpful because we no longer need to be pinning at 9 p.m. — we can pin at 9 a.m. and see essentially the same results.
+At the time this article was first written, we had upped the impressions by 122.78%, and most recently seeing 16,027 impressions on just a single day.

 Repins are Your Friend – Repins not only drive additional impressions, but they give you the opportunity to be exposed to people outside your own audience.
-The more repins, either the better the content you posted or the more “Pinterest friendly” your pin was.
-Two of my top repined posts are infographics I created.
+The more repins, either the better the content you posted or the more “Pinterest friendly” your Pin was.
+Two of our top repinned posts are infographics which we created.

-Clicks = Traffic – Ultimately you want people to click over to your website, not just see your pretty pictures.
+Clicks = Traffic – Ultimately, you want people to click over to your website, not just see your pretty pictures.
 See what posts are getting the most clicks.
 What makes them special?
-How are they better or unique from your other content?
-This sort of information can give you great insight for what you should do next.
+How are they better or different from your other content?
+This sort of information can give you great insight into what you should do next.

-My Pinterest Referral traffic has skyrocketed to 2nd place just behind Direct.
+Our Pinterest Referral traffic has skyrocketed to 2nd place, just behind Direct.
 Direct is a combination of people who just know the URL and type it in and Instagram Referrals.
-By comparing what my popular pins are on Pinterest and to the most popular pages/posts on my website I can draw instant conclusions.
-To see my web traffic, I use a combination of both Squarespace and Google Analytics.
-I now have a fairly good idea of what “worked” and what “works better”.
-This sort of insight helps me further tailor my content to my reader’s needs and desires.
+By comparing our most popular Pins on Pinterest to the most popular pages/posts on our website, we can draw instant conclusions.
+To see our web traffic, we use a combination of both Squarespace and Google Analytics.
+We now have a fairly good idea of what “works” and what “works better”.
+This sort of insight helps us further tailor our content to our readers’ needs and desires.